When it comes to the human vs. AI in recruiting question, intelligent tools haven't replaced the qualities only people bring. Both have a role.

 AI tools, often referred to as intelligent tools, are marketed as a means to help recruiters choose the best candidate.
 As more companies use such tools, recruiters may wonder when to rely on them to help pick a candidate for a position and when to rely on personal gut instincts and experiences to select new employees.

-To solve this conundrum, three analysts shared their views on humans vs. AI in recruiting.
+To solve this conundrum, three analysts shared their views on why AI won't replace recruiters.

 AI will miss great candidates